pv217/09-fault-tolerance-assignment/README.md

 ## State of the project

 - In `baggage-service,` there is an artificial failure in the `BaggageResource.getBaggageByPassengerId` method.
-- Smallrye fault tolerance is added to all services.
+- Smallrye Fault Tolerance is added to all services.
-- Opentelemetry extension is added to the `flight-service` and `baggage-service`.
+- OpenTelemetry extension is added to the `flight-service` and `baggage-service`.

 ## Tasks